Healing Talks Back

 International Coaching Federation

 The International Coaching Federation is a globally recognized non-profit organization, seeking “to advance the art, science and practice of professional coaching.”
 ICF is the largest governing body for professional coaches around the world, granting credentials based upon verification of accredited training, mentor coaching and client coaching hours.
-An ICF credential isn’t easy to get, so I’m grateful to have secured my Associate Certified Coach (ACC) designation in 2017, followed by my Professional Certified Coach (PCC) credential in 2021.
-By upgrading my credential from ACC to PCC, the ICF recognizes more than twice the measured standards for investment and excellence across my coaching skillset; it also empowers me to provide mentor coaching to other ACC- and PCC-eligible coaches worldwide.
-In 2023, I’m on track to apply for my Master Certified Coach (MCC) credential, a title representing the most highly recognized level of coaching by the ICF.
+I’m grateful to have secured all three levels of certification through the organization: Associate Certified Coach (ACC) in 2017, Professional Certified Coach (PCC) in 2021, and Master Certified Coach (MCC) in 2024.
+Per numbers published by the ICF in May 2024, only 4% of ICF coaches worldwide have received an MCC credential—an honor that not only celebrates the highest degree of professional achievement in coaching, but also empowers me to provide qualified mentor coaching to other ACC, PCC and MCC coaches worldwide.

 Association of Partners of Sex Addicts Trauma Specialists (CPC-S)